With on ongoing rapid growth, e-commerce sales now generate over $300 billion in the US in a year.

 However, in a store, you are being welcomed by a real person, you have someone ready to help you when you have a product question or you encounter a problem on the spot.

 In 2016, e-commerce is expected to mimic this human interaction of in-store shopping experience, surely in scalable ways, by actively engaging with their users within the product pages or at the other touch-points throughout the customer journey.
 Live chat, for example, is one of the methods that has already become popular in e-commerce, and it already started to prove itself as an online shopping conversion rate booster.

 Mobile commerce will keep on rising

 Gartner’s predictions for mobile commerce signal an ongoing wild growth here and according to a recent report by the company, by 2017, mobile commerce is expected to drive the 50% of US digital commerce revenue.

-So, clearly, if an ecommerce brand misses to reach and engage with their customers on mobile devices, i.e. smartphones and tablets, they’ll be missing the 50% of the market.
-Therefore, being able to provide a seamless mobile commerce experience in 2016 is both a must for an ecommerce company and also it is a paramount to success.
+So, if an e-commerce brand misses to reach and engage with their customers on mobile devices, i.e. smartphones and tablets, they’ll be missing the 50% of the market.
+Therefore, being able to provide a seamless mobile commerce experience in 2016 is both a must for an e-commerce company and also it is paramount to success.

 Online retailers will start staffing up like offline stores

 In 2016, virtual sales forces will be on the rise for e-commerce brands.
 In addition to their customer service team, who mainly handle the after-sale part of the customer journey, the virtual salespeople will be mainly focusing on the customers before the sale, and they will act quite similar to the salespeople with a retailer’s physical shop.
 As mentioned above, they will act as conversion boosters by helping online visitors with their purchasing decisions and at the checkout, maybe to decrease or recover shopping cart abandonment.

 Analytics is now expected to be almost real-time and actionable